Rescue Your Old Recordings

 We can correctly transfer Sony F1 Betamax tapes (European PAL/SECAM only, not NTSC).
 This was the first CD quality ‘pro-consumer’ format available, pre-dating DAT.
 It used an adaptor to convert audio to digital data which could be recorded on a domestic video cassette, usually Betamax because of the superior performance over VHS.
 Sound quality was remarkably good for the time, but some technical quirks of the system must be addressed for correct sound playback:

 1 The F1 and later 501, 601 and 701 adaptors included ‘pre-emphasis/de-emphasis’ circuits to reduce noise introduced by the old-technology A-to-D and D-to-A converters.
 ‘De-emphasis’ of the analogue output signal is automatic because an identity ‘flag’ is embedded in the data.
-The F1 and 501 always recorded with emphasis ‘on’, the 701 with emphasis ‘off”.
+The F1 and 501 always recorded with emphasis ‘on’, the 701 could be ‘broadcast-modified’ to bypass the pre-emphasis.

-CTC-encoded tapes can ONLY be correctly decoded in the analogue domain, consequently recording the analogue output of the F1/501 adaptor is the preferred method of transfer, which is exactly what we do.
+CTC-encoded tapes can ONLY be correctly decoded in the analogue domain.
+Since recording the analogue output of the F1/501 adaptor also adds the distortion and noise of the old converter chips inside, playback through an external high-end D to A is the preferred method of transfer, which is exactly what we do.

 Recordings on the F1 Betamax format have proved to be far more durable than DAT, but spares for Betamax machines are now non-existent, so transfer while a working machine is still available is essential.